isomerpages/ogp-isomer/_when-to-use-isomer/What are static websites.md

 ##### How are static websites faster?

-On static websites, pages are pre-rendered and stored in a Content Delivery Network (CDN) instead of being dynamically generated from the server like on dynamic websites.
-This means that pages don't have to be created every time someone wants to view them, making them faster than sites that have to be generated on-the-go.
-Static sites usually have simpler structures and use fewer resources, allowing them to load quickly even on slower connections.
+**Static websites are pre-rendered and stored in a Content Delivery Network (CDN)**, unlike dynamic websites that are generated every time someone wants to view them.
+This makes them faster and simpler, using fewer resources and loading quickly even on slower connections.

-This is also why Isomer has established limits on the size of media and files uploaded.
+Isomer limits the size of media and files uploaded.
 Larger files take longer to load and directly affect the loading speed of a website.

 ##### How are static websites more secure?

-The Isomer team regularly conducts Vulnerability Assessment Penetration Testing (VAPT) on the Isomer template and infr.
-We ensure that only whitelisted scripts are able to run on your sites, which is managed by a central template and infrastructure that all Isomer websites use.
-Therefore, we do not allow custom scripts to run on Isomer sites.
+The Isomer team regularly conducts Vulnerability Assessment Penetration Testing (VAPT).
+Only whitelisted scripts are allowed to run on your sites, which is managed centrally by the Isomer team.
+We do not allow custom scripts to run on any Isomer site.

 The Isomer team also monitors your sites 24/7.
 We've set up alarms and procedures to ensure that team members are on call to immediately attend to any sites that go down.